Overview

 October 14, 9:00 am EDT | 4:00 pm EAT

-This webinar will discuss the COVID-19 situation in Africa and will present application examples of Data Science for disease management.
-A panel of experts will touch on topics such as disease surveillance, generating dashboards with the latest statistics, and mining of text or social media to discover trends.
-Other topics will be data-interoperability, publication tracking, disease burden and mortality, and the effect of COVID-19 on diseases like HIV and malaria.
+This webinar discussed the COVID-19 situation in Africa and presented application examples of Data Science for disease management.
+A panel of experts touched on topics such as disease surveillance, generating dashboards with the latest statistics, and mining of text or social media to discover trends.
+Other topics included data-interoperability, publication tracking, disease burden and mortality, and the effect of COVID-19 on diseases like HIV and malaria.

 Panelists: